iandow/mapr-streams-study/README.md

 java -cp ./mapr-streams-study-1.0-jar-with-dependencies.jar com.mapr.examples.Run avroproducer /apps/mystream:mytopic2
 ```

 The producer will stream a couple hundred Avro encoded messages and the consumer will decode them and print their contents.
+Note how we specified a different topic than in the last example.
+Here we're using "mytopic2".
+We can't use the topic in the past example (unless we delete it) because it contains messages that don't comply with the schema we defined in Avro.
+If we did try to attach avroconsumer to "mystream:mytopic", it would fail.
+Avro was designed to provide this kind of schema enforcement for data validation purposes.

 ## Step 6.
 Streaming plain-old-java-objects (POJOs)